Is It Bad To Nap Every Day? A Sleep Specialist Weighs In

 1. Inadequate sleep

 While this one sounds a bit obvious, you may not realize how much it’s at play.
 Sleeping a few hours and tossing and turning are only part of the equation.
-“You may be getting enough restful sleep at night, but the amount of work and the intensity of the work that you’re doing during the day is too high to match the amount you’re recovering at night,” explains Dave Rabin, MD, PhD, a neuroscientist, board-certified psychiatrist, co-founder and chief innovation officer at Apollo Neuroscience, which has developed the first scientifically-validated wearable technology that’s meant to improve sleep.
+“You may be getting enough restful sleep at night, but the amount of work and the intensity of the work that you’re doing during the day is too high to match the amount you’re recovering at night,” explains Dave Rabin, MD, PhD, a neuroscientist, board-certified psychiatrist, co-founder and chief innovation officer at Apollo Neuroscience, which has developed the first scientifically-validated wearable technology that’s meant to support sleep.

 Everything from moving throughout our day, to thinking, stressing, breastfeeding, and, you know, staying alive through organ functioning requires substantial energy.
 Your body is working harder than you probably realize!
 Plus, all bodies have different needs: While six or seven hours a night may cut it for your friend, you may need eight to 10.